-A sculpture dedicated to the Baltic Way
+Sculpture dedicated to the Baltic Way Memorial site

-Video about making the sculpture.
+Video about the creation of the sculpture.

 Used sources and references: